grlucy/ecommerce-game-store/README.md

 To Do:

-- Replace the app name (currently "groceries") in both package.json files, both package-lock.json files, and in manifest.json
-- Replace logo192.png and favicon.ico with your own icon art (Recommended icon generator: https://favicon.io/)
+- Replace logo192.png and favicon.ico with new icon art (Recommended icon generator: https://favicon.io/)

 ---